 Delaware public court records generally include:

-• Case ID
+- Case ID

-• Case caption (John Doe v Jane Smith)
+- Case Caption (John Doe v Jane Smith)

-• Type
+- Type

-• Status (new, satisfied, closed, etc.)
+- Status (new, satisfied, closed, etc.)

-• Event schedule (further court dates, etc.)
+- Event Schedule (further court dates, etc.)

-• Judge, Commissioner, Sheriff, and other governmental parties involved
+- Judge, Commissioner, Sheriff, and other governmental parties involved

-How to Search Delaware Court Records Database
+How To Search the Delaware Court Records Database

-Delaware Courts maintains an online directory of Delaware public records called CourtConnect, where concerned citizens can search for cases, trials, or judgments by name.15 There are no fees involved, and searchers can provide:
+The State Courts maintains an online directory of Delaware public records called CourtConnect, where concerned citizens can search for cases, trials, or judgments by name.15 There are no fees involved, and searchers can provide:

 Concerned parties can also look up case activity using case ID by selecting the “Display case information and activities” option.